Historic Pacific trade deal faces sceptics in U.S. Congress

 The United States, Mexico, Canada and Japan agreed to auto trade rules on how much of a vehicle must be made within the TPP region to qualify for duty-free status.

-The TPP would give Japan's automakers, led by Toyota MotorCorp (7203.T), a freer hand to buy parts from Asia for vehicles sold in the United States, but sets long phase-out periods for U.S. tariffs on Japanese cars and light trucks.
+The TPP would give Japan's automakers, led by Toyota MotorCorp (7203.T), a freer hand to buy parts from Asia for vehicles sold in the United States, but sets 25-30 year phase-out periods for U.S. tariffs on Japanese cars and light trucks.

 The deal between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam also sets minimum standards on issues ranging from workers' rights to environmental protection.

-Trade ministers said the TPP would be open to other countries in the future, including potentially China.
+Trade ministers said the TPP would in future be open to other countries, including potentially China.

 "There is a real opportunity for China to be a part of this," Malaysian Trade Minister Mustapa Mohamed said.

+Though Obama painted the deal in part as a way of stopping China from writing the rules of the global economy, China's Ministry of Commerce broadly welcomed the agreement in the hope it would "promote and make common contributions to Asia-Pacific trade, investment and economic development".

-(Writing by Alistair Bell; Additional reporting by Richard Cowan in Washington, Ana Isabel Martinez in Mexico City and Cecile Lefort in Wellington; Editing by Kevin Drawbaugh and Meredith Mazzilli)
+(Writing by Alistair Bell; Additional reporting by Richard Cowan in Washington, Ana Isabel Martinez in Mexico City and Cecile Lefort in Wellington; Editing by Ken Wills and Will Waterman)